A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Single Task RF Fingerprint Learning

-In practice, for the data transformation method listed above, $n_a$ is selected according to a sampling strategy because for large $n_i$ the combinatorics become difficult to manage.
+For the data transformation method presented in Appendix A, $n_a$ is selected according to a sampling strategy because for large $n_i$ the combinatorics become difficult to manage.
 We also note here that collecting EDA-specific empirical datasets is also possible.